ProNanigans/spellPlugin/README.md

 Note: Plugin does not fully work in creative mode

---This plugin is mearly a recreation of the player spells available to me in the minecraft server "PotterworldMC"
+--This plugin is mearly an attempt at a recreation of the player spells available to me in the minecraft server "PotterworldMC"
 #